At A Pakistani Mobile Library, Kids Can Check Out Books, And Hope

-JACKIE NORTHAM, BYLINE: On a cold, rainy morning, a van pulls up outside a rural elementary school on the outskirts of Islamabad.
+On a cold, rainy morning, a van pulls up outside a rural elementary school on the outskirts of Islamabad, Pakistan's capital.
 The fluorescent green vehicle provides a flash of color on this otherwise gray day.
-There's a picture of children reading books under a large apple tree and the words: Reading is Fun are painted in English and Urdu, the local language.
-This is the weekly visit of the Bright Star Mobile Library.
+There's a picture of children reading books under a large apple tree, and the words "Reading is fun" are painted in English and Urdu, the national language in Pakistan.

 Volunteer Ameena Khan starts pulling books from shelves on either side of the van.

-SAEED MALIK: I found it had changed a lot.
-Unfortunately, not for the better.
-And children, in particular, the education had really tanked, gone down the tubes, in elementary education.
+"I found [Pakistan] had changed a lot.
+Unfortunately, not for the better," he says.
+"The education had really tanked, gone down the tubes, in elementary education."

-NORTHAM: Malik says the poor quality of education is having a ripple effect on the lives of children.
+Malik says the poor quality of education is having a ripple effect on the lives of children.
 He remembers talking to a group of boys, 9 to 16 years old.

-MALIK: And I asked them what were their plans when they grew up.
-And I was quite shocked with the reply.
-The majority of them said they wanted to become mujahed, which is a freedom fighter.
+"And I asked them what were their plans when they grew up.
+And I was quite shocked with the reply," he says.
+"The majority of them said they wanted to become mujahed, which is a freedom fighter."

-NORTHAM: Malik says one boy told him he wanted to be a mujahed because if he died as a martyr, he, his family and friends would go to heaven.
+Malik says one boy told him he wanted to be a mujahed because if he died as a martyr, he, his family and friends would go to heaven.
 Malik says he was thoroughly disheartened.

-MALIK: And I felt, in what way can we bring these kids back to the beauty of life, to the beauty of future, to be of value to fellow mankind and to themselves and to the country.
-And I started thinking in what way can we help the children.
+"And I felt, in what way can we bring these kids back to the beauty of life, to the beauty of future, to be of value to fellow mankind and to themselves and to the country," he says.
+"And I started thinking in what way can we help the children."

-NORTHAM: Malik felt books were the way to broaden children's minds, to introduce them to a whole world of subjects and help build tolerance for others.
-Malik's discovered that virtually none of the public schools in and around Islamabad have libraries, so Malik decided to take books to the children.
+Malik felt books were the way to broaden children's minds, to introduce them to a whole world of subjects, and to help build tolerance for others.
+But he discovered that virtually none of the public schools in and around Islamabad had libraries.
+A few keep a small selection of books under lock and key; others offer children religious pamphlets as reading material.

+So Malik decided to take books to the children.
 He says the idea of creating a mobile library came to him after seeing a similar project at the San Francisco Public Library.
-But Malik says he soon encountered the type of bureaucracy that can choke the life out of a project, even from Pakistan's education department.
+But Malik says he soon encountered the type of bureaucracy that can choke the life out of a project — even from Pakistan's Education Department.

-NORTHAM: Malik called in some contacts to help get the project going.
-The vans were donated by the U.N.
-World Food Program.
-Books are donated by the National Library, the Asia Foundation and the San Francisco Public Library.
+Malik called in some contacts to help get the project going.
+The U.N.
+World Food Program donated Bright Star's two vans, which were used previously as ambulances in neighboring Afghanistan.
+Pakistan's national library, the Asia Foundation and the San Francisco Public Library donated books.
 There are no religious books.

 Like most nascent nonprofits, funding is fragile.
-The project runs on a shoestring budget and it relies on volunteers like Ameena Khan.
-She says she's seen a positive change in the children since they've had access to books.
+The project runs on a shoestring budget, and it relies on donations and volunteers like Ameena Khan.
+She says she has seen a positive change in the children since they've had access to books.

-KHAN: You would think that how can you fix - so much is wrong with education in Pakistan?
-We hope to, but we don't have a very big establishment.
-But we're reaching out to that many children in just a few hours, it does make a difference.
+"You would think, how can you fix so much [that] is wrong with education in Pakistan?
+We don't have a very big establishment," she says.
+"But we're reaching out to that many children in just a few hours, it does make a difference."